Is Coconut Sugar Good for You? A Comprehensive Guide

 While coconut sugar has a slightly lower glycemic index and retains trace nutrients, it is not a health food.
 Moderation is key, and focusing on whole foods and reducing sugar intake is recommended for better health outcomes.

-Coconut Sugar vs. Maple Sugar: A Comprehensive Comparison
+Coconut Sugar vs. Sucanat: A Comprehensive Comparison

 Ready to source an ingredient?